-Certified Public Accountant (CPA) Career Profile
+What Does a Certified Public Accountant (CPA) Do?

 The Certified Public Accountant (CPA) designation is without question the most valuable credential for advancing a career in accounting and auditing.
 It attests to holding in-depth knowledge of accounting principles and practices, including applicable laws and regulations.